The Cocktail Bars of Paris: A Guide by Arrondissement

 Avenue Darcel, Parc des Buttes-Chaumont, 75019

 The drinks menu at La Pavillon Puebla, located in the Parc des Buttes-Chaumont, features beverages with a South American twist despite the appealing venue being more like a 19th-century Parisian guinguette.
 Surrounding a stone-clad house, the terraces at La Pavillon Puebla are set under shady chestnuts where garlands of lights twinkle after twilight over the dance floor.
 The eclectic décor features boho benches and cushions, velvet couches, along with wrought iron bistro tables.
-The Blondin cocktail walks the tightrope of Mezcal, Pimms, spice syrup, lemon juice and hellfire bitters.
-There’s the classic Dark and Stormy and the contrasting mocktail, the Clear and Sunny.
+The Bomfin cocktail walks the tightrope of Cachaça Janeiro, Angostura, ginger cordial, lemon juice, and sugar syrup.
 The Pavillon is very casual and very pretty.

 Combat